 Get to know the rich history and culture of the Dordogne region on this fully escorted tour which explores Bordeaux, Saint Emilion, Sarlat, Beynac-et-Cazenac, Domme, Les Eyzies and so much more.

-“France has been a popular place for a France vacation for holiday-makers for many years.
-From the chic shopping and architectural treasures of Paris, to the elite resorts of the French Riviera, France offers many delights for international visitors.
+PureTravel Says: “France has been a holiday hotspot for holiday-makers for many years: from the chic shopping and architectural treasures of Paris, to the elite resorts of the French Riviera, France offers many delights for international visitors.
 This is the land that ranges from rustic farmhouses to the ultimate of Royal Palaces at Versailles.
 France extends from the rolling farmland of Brittany to the magnificent Alpine scenery, with every possible range of countryside in between.
 This range of topography offers a whole range of activity holidays in France including wine tasting, cycling, rafting, walking, skiing and snow sports.”

 Culture & History - France is known for its food, its architecture, its interesting history and its wines.
 Each different region of France has its own cultural heritage, with different foods, wines and lifestyles.

 In general, French cuisine is very rich and tasty.
 It features delicious sauces, often made with local wines and spirits.
 Foie Gras is a rich delicacy made of goose liver.
 Seafood and fresh fish is often used to create delicious dishes.
 The French classic dish is ‘Moules Frites’ which is fresh mussels and French fries.
 Crepes are a national delicacy.
 These thin pancakes are cooked to perfection and served with orange juice or sautéed fresh fruits and cream.